A precise guide that could lead you to find the best plants for Bonsai. If you’re looking for something like that – you’ve come to the right place.

 Hawaiian umbrella is a native Australian tropical tree.

 It’s perfect for indoor Bonsai.
 Lots of sunlight isn’t needed, as these trees can live with dim light.
 They can also survive in low humidity until it goes below 10°C.

 You can achieve the desired ramification and some taper with constant pruning.
 But wiring for shaping isn’t recommended.

 Dark brown colored flaking bark in the trunk with a network of fine branches, Chinese elm creates an artistic appearance for its gigantic shape in a small form.
 When you look at the tree, you might think that an old and colossal tree turned into a tiny plant.

-Cute little leaves of the tree give it a fantastic look.
-It’s an outdoor tree but you can keep it indoor also.
+The cute little leaves of the tree give it a fantastic look.
+It’s an outdoor tree, but you can keep it indoors also.
 It’s perfect for a beginner to dive into the art of Bonsai.

 Best for Formal Upright Style